ARM-software/Arm-2D/documentation/how_to_accelerate_arm_2d.md

 }
 ```

-2. copy the `arm_2d_user_aci.h` from the `Library/Include/template` to your own directory and add the following content:
+2. Copy the `arm_2d_user_aci.h` from the `Library/Include/template` to your own directory and add the following content:

 ```c
 #if !defined(__ARM_2D_USER_ACI_H__) && __ARM_2D_HAS_ACI__